getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

     echo "MYSQL_ROOT_PASSWORD=$(hexdump -v -e '1/1 "%.2x"' -n 32 /dev/random)" > pythonwebapp-mysql-root-prod.env
     ```

+    These environment variables are written to `env` files so they can be reused in the future.

+<a id="docker-compose-up"></a>
-1. Use the `docker-compose` command to run the application.
+1. Use the `docker-compose up` command to run the application.
+The `--file` flag is used to specify the production environment and the `-d` flag is used to detach from the run so closing your terminal does not kill the application.

     ```bash
     $ docker-compose --file docker-compose-prod.yml up -d